promitdan/Minesweeper/README.md

 ## Reset Game:
 You can reset the current game at any time you want to.
 The bombs will be reset at random locations, while retaining the difficulty setting of the last game.

+## Life Bar
+A player has 3 lives.
+So in each game, the player has 2 additional chances to land on a mine and not die.
+Once he is out of lives he will lose the game

 # Conclusion

 Building this was a fun exercise for me.
 Hope it will be a lot more fun for you to play.